Buying real estate in Daejeon?

 What's the typical real estate agent fee in Daejeon in 2026?

-How much do legal checks cost (title, liens, permits) in Daejeon?
+How much do legal checks cost (title, liens, permits) in Daejeon in 2026?

 Buying a property with hidden issues is something we mention in our list of risks and pitfalls people face when buying real estate in Daejeon.